artie-inc/artie-bias-corpus/misc/ANNOTATION_GUIDE.md

 ### Children

-There are children in this dataset.
+There are children's voices in Common Voice.
 When you hear what you think is a child, please make note.
 We will remove the sentences before release.

 ## Specific Examples: